Canadian soccer league system: Professional

+The Northern Super League (NSL) is the top-tier of women's soccer in Canada.
+It began play in 2025, becoming the first professional women's soccer league in Canada.
+In 2022, former national team player Diana Matheson and then-current national team captain Christine Sinclair first announced the league provisionally named Project 8.
+The NSL consisted of six teams during its inaugural season.

-There are no professional women's soccer teams in Canada.
-The CSA formerly had an affiliation with the U.S.-based National Women's Soccer League where some Canada women's national soccer team would be assigned to an NWSL club.
+The CSA formerly had an affiliation with the U.S.-based National Women's Soccer League where some Canada women's national soccer team players would be assigned to an NWSL club.
 This affiliation ended in 2021 although many Canadians continue to play in the American league.
-In 2022, former national team player Diana Matheson and current national team captain Christine Sinclair announced a new Canadian women's professional league targetted to start play in 2025.
-Matheson and Project 8 Sports Inc. are leading this effort while Sinclair is involved in an advisory role.
-In their announcement, they confirmed that Vancouver Whitecaps FC and Calgary Foothills WFC would be two of the league's inaugural teams.

 Pro-am

 Various women's leagues operate throughout Canada and the United States at a lower level than NWSL in a pro-am setup.
 As with the men's system, there is often no formal relationship (or results-based promotion/relegation) between leagues.
-Three are three Canadian leagues (CSA Division 3): League1 Ontario, Première ligue de soccer du Québec and League1 British Columbia, which have a total of 39-CSA sanctioned clubs.
-Like the men's divisions of these leagues, League1 Canada was formed to provide an umbrella organization for the three leagues.
-Starting in 2022, League1 Canada will sponsor a Division 3 Inter-provincial championship.
-The annual competition will include the three Division 3 champions and a second club from the league designated to host the competition.
-There are also two Canadian clubs, both based in Alberta, competing in the United Women's Soccer League 1 (USSF Division 2).
+There are four Canadian leagues (CSA Division 3): League1 Ontario, Ligue1 Québec, League1 Alberta and League1 British Columbia, which have a total over 40 clubs.
+Like the men's divisions of these leagues, League1 Canada was formed as an umbrella organization for the three leagues.
+Since in 2022, League1 Canada has organized the Women's Inter-Provincial Championship, an annual competition between the four provincial league champions.
+Until 2024, some Canadian clubs competed in United Women's Soccer.